The Chimera's Curse

 The Chimera's Curse is a children's fantasy novel by British writer Julia Golding, first published in 2007.
 It is the fourth and final book of the Companions Quartet.

 The rest of the quartet includes The Gorgon's Gaze, Mines of the Minotaur, and Secret of the Sirens.
 A sequel for the Companion's Quartet called Water Thief was published in 2011.

 Plot summary

-Connie is the world's last Universal and the only one who can communicate with everyone and everything. the only person who can keep peace and unity between humans and the mythical beings being destroyed by human hands.
+Connie is the world's last Universal, meaning she is the only one who can communicate with humans and mythical beings alike, giving her a chance to maintain peace between them.
 The evil shapeshifter Kullervo wants her power.
 He wants to destroy all humanity for wiping out the mythical creatures.
 During a scorching summer, Kullervo prepares for war.
 The serpent-like Chimera is only a small part of his deadly army.
 As the dangerous fire of Kullervo's hatred bursts into life, Connie and her best friend Col must stop him.